plone/volto/docs/source/blocks/block-style-wrapper.md

 ## Main edit wrapper class injection

 Under the hood, there is yet another class injection happening in the main Block Engine Wrapper.
-This is in place to help positioning properly the block in the current layout.
+This is in place to help properly position the block in the current layout.

-Each block in the Block Engine has a main wrapper with an automatic class name `block-editor-<block_id> <block_align>`, as the following:
+Each block in the Block Engine has a main wrapper with an automatic class name `block-editor-<block_id> <block_align>`, as shown in the following example:

 ```html
 <div data-rbd-draggable-context-id="0" data-rbd-draggable-id="9949a5fa-5d57-4e0c-a150-71149a31096c" class="block-editor-listing center">